ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 A possible reason for the Group Manager to consider default values different from those recommended in this section is to ensure that each of those are consistent with what the Group Manager supports, e.g., in terms of signature algorithm and format of authentication credentials used in the OSCORE group.

-This ensures that the Group Manager is able to perform the operations defined in this document, e.g., to achieve proof-of-possession of a joining node's private key (see {{ssec-join-req-processing}}), as well as to provide a joining node with its own authentication credential and the associated proof-of-possession challenge (see {{ssec-join-resp}}).
+This ensures that the Group Manager is able to perform the operations defined in this document, e.g., to achieve proof of possession of a joining node's private key (see {{ssec-join-req-processing}}), as well as to provide a joining node with its own authentication credential and the associated proof-of-possession challenge (see {{ssec-join-resp}}).

 The following builds on the "COSE Header Parameters" registry {{COSE.Header.Parameters}}, the "COSE Algorithms" registry {{COSE.Algorithms}}, the "COSE Key Types" registry {{COSE.Key.Types}}, and the "COSE Elliptic Curves" registry {{COSE.Elliptic.Curves}}.